CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02a_Manage_Subscriptions_and_RBAC_Entra.md

 + Task 3: Create a custom RBAC role.
 + Task 4: Monitor role assignments with the Activity Log.

-## Exercise 1: Manage Subscriptions and RBAC

-In this exercise you will learn how to organize Azure subscriptions effectively and implement Role-Based Access Control (RBAC) to manage permissions and actions securely.

 ### Task 1: Implement Management Groups